Lynx Aviation

 Lynx Aviation, Inc. was a regional airline based in Denver, Colorado, United States.
 The airline began as a sister company to, and operated feeder service for, Frontier Airlines.
-The Lynx name plays off of the tail pictures of its planes, specifically Larry the Lynx, and the fact that it "links" smaller airports to the main Denver hub of Frontier Airlines.
+The Lynx name played off of the tail pictures of its planes, specifically Larry the Lynx, and the fact that it "linked" smaller airports to the main Denver hub of Frontier Airlines.
 All flights operated by Lynx Aviation were sold and marketed as "Frontier Airlines operated by Lynx Aviation."

 On August 13, 2009, Frontier Airlines and Lynx Aviation were purchased by Republic Airways Holdings of Indianapolis, Indiana through an auction held in the US Bankruptcy Court.
-In the agreement the remaining operation of Lynx Q400 flights for 2011 will be following the air operator's certificate of Frontier Airlines (F9/FFT) to further consolidate in the operation's final phase.
+In the agreement it was accorded that the remaining operation of Lynx Q400 flights for 2011 would be following the air operator's certificate of Frontier Airlines (F9/FFT) to further consolidate in the operation's final phase.

 In 2012, the Lynx Aviation operation was folded into Republic Airways Holdings subsidiary Republic Airways.
 The remaining Q400 aircraft were withdrawn from Frontier service and placed in service for United Airlines.

 History

 Lynx Aviation was formed by Frontier Airlines Holdings on September 6, 2006.
 It was formed to help reduce costs; Frontier hoped to cut costs on routes 650 miles or shorter by 30%, allowing entry into new markets.
 The plan was originally to begin service in May 2007.

 The carrier received a waiver from the United States Department of Transportation to begin selling seats prior to receipt of their Airline Operating Certificate from the Federal Aviation Administration.
 Plans were delayed when Frontier announced on September 4, 2007 that FAA certification would not be met in time for the initial launch date of Lynx Aviation service.
 In the interim, these routes were flown with existing aircraft flown by Republic Airlines and Horizon Air, and beginning in November 2007 aircraft flown by ExpressJet Airlines.

 On December 5, 2007, Lynx Aviation received its Airline Operating Certificate from the FAA.
 Lynx began passenger operations December 7, 2007.

 On April 11, 2008, Frontier Airlines Holdings announced that it and all of its subsidiaries had filed for Chapter 11 bankruptcy protection due to its credit card processor withholding payment from ticket sales.

-On April 23, 2008, Frontier terminated their service agreement with Republic Airlines.
-This left Lynx as the only regional providing feeder service for Frontier.

 In May 2011, Frontier Airlines got rid of the final 4 Q400s in the fleet that were converted into United Express planes that are still operated by Republic Airlines out of Denver to similar destinations that Lynx served.